The Clear Edge

 • New client acquisition vs. goal

-Pull these numbers into one document.
-Don’t analyze yet.
-Just gather a complete financial and operational picture.
+Pull these numbers into one document, but don’t analyze them yet.
+Focus only on collecting a complete financial and operational picture.

 Review your 4 weekly reviews from the past month.
 Look for patterns: